 The Last of Us was a masterpiece, and Left Behind was a great way to give fans a little bit more story-content with the Ellie-character.
 Though I, eventually, was very excited to learn that they were making a sequel to The Last of Us, I have to say that the original game didn’t need a sequel.
 The ambiguous ending was perfect, and it was a risky decision to mess with that ending in any way, shape, or form.
 But I trusted that Naughty Dog had a story that they really wanted to tell.
 In short, here is my understanding of the game: if The Last of Us was about rediscovering love, then The Last of Us: Part II is about being consumed by hate and struggling to break a cycle of violence.

-The Last of Us: Part II takes place five years after the events of the first game.
+The Last of Us: Part II takes place four-to-five years after the events of the first game.
 In the opening chapter of the game, Joel informs Tommy (Jeffrey Pierce), his brother, about what he did to the Fireflies at the end of the first game, which is a piece of information that Tommy promises to keep to himself forever.
 It is not made immediately apparent whether or not Ellie knows that Joel made the decision for her, at the end of the first game, and, for most of the game, we are kept in the dark.
 However, it is made clear that their relationship is rocky and that Joel’s attempt to defend his surrogate daughter was met with anger by Ellie publicly in Jackson, the town that Tommy runs and has invited Joel and Ellie to be a part of.
 This is a thriving community, and, although there is a notable bigot, most of the individuals that we are introduced to seem kind.
 This is where we first meet Jesse (Stephen Chang), a welcoming patrolman and good friend to Ellie, and Dina (Shannon Woodward), Jesse’s ex-girlfriend who, it appears, has recently kissed Ellie publicly.
 Her friends advise Ellie to reconcile with Joel, and Dina clearly has feelings for her.
 Dina and Ellie soon act on their feelings while sheltered on patrol.

 Elsewhere, Joel and Tommy save Abby (Laura Bailey), a stranger in need of serious assistance, from a horde of infected and hide in a nearby outpost, which is populated by Abby’s friends.
 Though the game has, at this point, previously hinted at the fact that Abby is there to find Joel, it is made painfully clear when her group all take notice when Joel tells them his name.
 Abby is there to kill Joel slowly.
 Ellie, who goes to look for Tommy and Joel when they don’t return from their patrol, tries to prevent Abby and her group from completing their cruel mission, but she is unsuccessful, and, instead, she is forced to witness Joel Miller’s painful death, and, as the gamer, so are you.
 In the game’s inciting incident, the developers force you to witness this traumatic event that makes Ellie promise to kill every member of Abby’s group.
 When Ellie cries, you cry.
 When she is angry, you are angry.
 When she insists on going to get revenge, you are right there with her.
 This inciting incident isn’t ‘a call to adventure’ but instead a call for retaliation.